Vidarbha: Demographics

 The largest city in the region is Nagpur and other major cities include Amravati, Akola, Chandrapur, Yavatmal and Gondia.

 Language and culture

-As per the 2011 census, 73.72% of the population speaks Marathi, 8.30% Hindi, 6.23% Urdu, 2.58% Lambadi, 1.83% Gondi, 1.10% Korku and 1.02% Telugu as their first language.
+As per the 2011 census, 73.72% of the population speaks Marathi, 8.30% Hindi, 6.23% Urdu, 2.58% Lambadi, 1.83% Gondi, 1.10% Korku, 1.02% Telugu and around 1% Powari their first language.
 Varhadi and Zadi dialects of Marathi are widely spoken.

 Hindu festivals like Holi, Diwali and Dasara are celebrated throughout the region.

 The Nagpur Central Museum (est. 1863) maintains collections from the region.